 Our Jubilee Celebration

-As you may know, this year marks the 60th jubilee of St Joseph's Catholic School.
-Our launch day was today- Wednesday 20th January 2016 and what a fantastic celebration it was!
+2016 marked the 60th jubilee of St Joseph's Catholic School.
+Our main celebration was on Wednesday 20th January 2016 and what a fantastic celebration it was!

 Our current parents and carers were invited in for a coffee morning, to see our art exhibition and to be entertained by our wonderful school choir.
 At St Joseph's we really value our parental support and appreciate you coming in to celebrate with us.